 Alex has worked extensively with policy and practice decision makers.
 Her research on developing methodological approaches to reviewing environmental evidence for decision making has been published in international, peer-reviewed journals and adopted as guidance and used extensively by the UK Government, the US Environment Protection Agency and the European Union’s Scientific Advisory Mechanism.

-Alex is currently undertaking a Knowledge Exchange Fellowship investigating how research and evidence can be used in integrated catchment management.
-Here she works extensively with the Defra and the Environment Agency and is a member of two working groups on the Catchment Based Approach.
-She also investigates how information on ecosystem services can be captured, monitored and used to encourage greater adoption of integrated solutions to environmental challenges.
+Between 2015-2019 Alex undertook a Knowledge Exchange Fellowship working with the UK's Department of Environment Food and Rural Affairs (Defra) and the Environment Agency to investigate how information on ecosystem services can be captured, monitored and used to encourage greater adoption of integrated solutions to environmental challenges.

 et al., 2022, Evaluating natural capital performance of urban development through system dynamics: A case study from London., Science of the Total Environment, Vol:824, ISSN:0048-9697, Pages:1-12

 Back P, Collins AM, 2022, Negotiating the green obstacle course: Ranking priorities and problems for municipal green infrastructure implementation, Urban Forestry & Urban Greening, Vol:67, ISSN:1618-8667

 et al., 2020, On the use of computer‐assistance to facilitate systematic mapping, Campbell Systematic Reviews, Vol:16, ISSN:1891-1803, Pages:1-9

 et al., 2020, Identifying enablers and barriers to the implementation of the Green Infrastructure for urban flood management: A comparative analysis of the UK and China, Urban Forestry & Urban Greening, Vol:54, ISSN:1618-8667